kragen/derctuo/taking-screenshots.md

     (defun markdown-insert-screenshot (filename)
       (interactive "*FScreenshot filename to create: ")
       (if (not (string-suffix-p ".png" filename))
-          ;; XXX is setq really right for local vars?
           (setq filename (concat filename ".png")))

       (if (file-exists-p filename)